 What is CBD?

-CBD, or Cannabidiol, is a chemical compound found in the Cannabis Sativa plant, which is also known as marijuana or hemp.
-It's a naturally occurring substance that's used in products like CBD oils and CBD edibles to impart a feeling of relaxation and calm.
-Unlike its cousin, Tetrahydrocannabinol (THC), which is the major active ingredient in marijuana, CBD is non-psychoactive.
+CBD, or Cannabidiol, is a chemical compound found in hemp.
+It's a naturally occurring substance that's used in products like Broad Spectrum CBD oils and CBD edibles to impart a feeling of relaxation and calm.

-There are two possible exceptions to this - The first is that some people, for unknown reasons, just react differently to CBD.
-According to Dr. Chin, about 5% of people say they feel altered after taking CBD.
+According to Dr. Chin, only about 5% of people say they feel side effects after taking CBD.
 "Usually they're the same people who have side effects from Advil or Tylenol," she says.
 You never know how your body will react to any new supplement, so when using CBD for the first time, make sure you do it safely and stick to the recommended intake guidelines.

 It's also crucial to buy third-party tested CBD for quality assurance.
-Due to the lack of regulation around CBD, it is possible to buy a product that is more or less potent than advertised, or even contains small amounts of THC.
+Due to the lack of regulation around CBD, it is possible to buy a product that is more or less potent than advertised.

 Where does hemp come in to all this?